hiendv/gate/README.md

 }

 // Send the JWT to the user and let them use it to authenticate

-// Authenticate a user using JWT user, err = auth.Authenticate("eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImVtYWlsQGxvY2FsIiwicm9sZXMiOlsicm9sZSJdLCJleHAiOjE2MDUwNTI4MDAsImp0aSI6ImNsYWltcy1pZCIsImlhdCI6MTYwNTA0OTIwMCwic3ViIjoiaWQifQ.wRouDwptboRBSK-bXHugYeorWGy7pfUHstH_jEHKl_4") if err != nil {
+// Authenticate a user using a given JWT user, err = auth.Authenticate("eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImVtYWlsQGxvY2FsIiwicm9sZXMiOlsicm9sZSJdLCJleHAiOjE2MDUwNTI4MDAsImp0aSI6ImNsYWltcy1pZCIsImlhdCI6MTYwNTA0OTIwMCwic3ViIjoiaWQifQ.wRouDwptboRBSK-bXHugYeorWGy7pfUHstH_jEHKl_4") if err != nil {
 	log.Fatal("oops")